taimurshaikh/TravelForgeAI/README.md

    ```
 4. The app should now be running on `http://localhost:5173`.
 5. Start planning your next adventure ✈️ ✈️ ✈️!
+   Note: You should exit the app by pressing `Ctrl+D` in the terminal to stop the server and kill both frontend and backend tasks.

 ## 🛣️ Roadmap

 Checklist of features and functionalities that are planned for future releases.
 These will be turned into GitHub milestones in the future.

-[ ] **Docker Support**: Finish dockerizing the application for easy deployment and scaling.
+- [ ] **Docker Support**: Finish dockerizing the application for easy deployment and scaling.
-[ ] **Feedback Agent**: Collect user feedback on the itinerary and make adjustments based on the feedback.
+- [ ] **Feedback Agent**: Collect user feedback on the itinerary and make adjustments based on the feedback.
-[ ] **Mapper**: Generate an interactive map of all the sites and activities in the itinerary for the user to explore.
+- [ ] **Mapper**: Generate an interactive map of all the sites and activities in the itinerary for the user to explore.
-[ ] **Multi-User Support**: Allow multiple users to create and manage their travel itineraries.
+- [ ] **Multi-User Support**: Allow multiple users to create and manage their travel itineraries.
-[ ] **Collaborative Planning**: Enable users to share and collaborate on travel plans with friends and family.
+- [ ] **Collaborative Planning**: Enable users to share and collaborate on travel plans with friends and family.
-[ ] **Mobile App**: Look into developing a mobile app version of TravelForge for on-the-go travel planning.
+- [ ] **Mobile App**: Look into developing a mobile app version of TravelForge for on-the-go travel planning.

 ## ❗Known Issues